Chicago Style Workout 32:

 Focus!

 Pronouns are small but powerful words that often trip us up.
-This month’s Chicago style workout, “Grammar, Part 3,” centers on paragraphs 5.27–37 in CMOS 17, which cover the definitions and uses of pronouns.
+This workout, the third in a series of four on grammar, focuses on paragraphs 5.30–40 in CMOS 18, which cover the definitions and uses of pronouns.

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 (We also offer a 30-day free trial of CMOS Online.)